Te Arawa Arataua Māori Agribusiness Summit

 One of New Zealand’s most experienced exporters and business leaders, holding vast experience as an investor in bio-tech, horticulture and aquaculture.

-An experienced director with key agricultural governance roles, including directorships with Ngāti Porou Forest Limited, Whangara Farms, and the Poverty Bay Rugby Union, along with various iwi and community boards.
+An experienced director with key agricultural governance roles including directorships with Ngāti Porou Forest Limited, Whangara Farms and Mangaotane Farm Trust along with many iwi and community boards.

 Summit programme